 Vitex use During Pregnancy

 It is believed that vitex’s ability to increase progesterone levels has explained the positive results seen by herbalists and midwives who used it to help prevent recurrent miscarriages in women.
-No studies on humans have been done yet supporting this, only traditional usage.
-There have been reproductive toxicology studies with female rats where they were given up to 80 times the concentrated used clinically in humans, showing no difference in offspring compared with the rates given none.
+No studies on humans have been done yet supporting this, only traditional use.
+There have been reproductive toxicology studies with female rats where they were given up to 80 times the concentrated used clinically in humans, showing no difference in offspring compared with the rats given none.

 Vitex is a fantastic herb for fertility, helping with a range of issues such as PMS, low progesterone, lack of ovulation, irregular menstrual cycles, lack of a menstrual cycle, acne and so much more.
 Vitex offers many benefits but requires patience and consistency of use.
 It should be used all month long and taken as one dose in the morning on an empty stomach.